pergolafabio/Hikvision-Addons/docs/docker.md

 # Running the add-on as a standalone container

-This program can run as a standalone Docker container, for all the Home Assistant installations without an add-on store available (e.g. _Home Assistant container_).
+This program can run as a standalone Docker container, for all other type of installations.
+(Openhab, Home Assistant Container, ...)

 ## Docker Compose